swaathi/swaathi.github.io/_posts/2018-02-09-rails-strategy-for-reusing-common-behavior-in-models.md

 There's three things to watch out here,

 1. **The `REQUIRED_ATTRIBUTES` constant**

 This is a simple array of all attributes that your Gem requires to function.

 2. **The `address_extractor` function**

 This function 'extends' a class called ClassMethods and 'includes' a class called InstanceMethods.
 This allows you to write all the methods that your model class needs inside ClassMethods and all the methods that your model object needs inside InstanceMethods.
 The `has_all_required_attributes?` simply checks if all the attributes are present in your model.
 Nifty right?

 3. **Extending ActiveRecord**

 In order for AddressExtractor to easily bind with your models, extend it to ActiveRecord itself.

 **Pro Tip:**
-If you don't want to create a Gem nor use Concerns, you can include the above module in your lib directory.
+If you don't want to create a Gem or use Concerns, you can include the above module in your lib directory.
 Then create an initializer that requires AddressExtractor (`require 'address_extractor'`).

-Finally, all you have to do is add `address_extractor` to any of your model.
+Finally, all you have to do is add `address_extractor` to any of your models.

 ```
 class Map < ApplicationRecord